abcdan/mcp.json/README.md

 claude mcp add browser npx @browsermcp/mcp@latest -s user
 ```

+To add the Context 7 MCP server to Claude Code, run the following comand.

+## Tips!
+- For Context 7 for documentation, explicity ask your AI assistant to use Context 7.
+- For Figma, it only works with 1:1 Figma urls pasted in.
+- In general, ask for the tool to be used.

 ## Configuration File

 The `mcp.json` file contains all server configurations.
 Make sure to review and customize the settings according to your needs before applying them to your development environment.